 Report of Independent Registered Accounting Firm

-The audit report from EasyLink’s auditors Friedman LLP is on page F-2.Public companies are required to have an independent audit each year.
+10-K filings always include a report from the company’s independent auditors.Public companies are required to have an independent audit each year.
 This ensures that the financial statements and other management commentary are complete and accurate.
 They also certify that internal controls are sufficient to meet the requirements of Sarbanes Oxley.

 Two things to look for in the auditor’s report.
-First, if the auditor issues a ‘qualified’ opinion — in other words the auditor has issues with how the company has presented or accounted for certain financial information.
+First, if the auditor issues a ‘qualified’ opinion — in other words, the auditor has issues with how the company has presented or accounted for certain financial information.
 Another red flag is if they find deficiencies in the company’s internal controls.

 10-Ks include full financial statements for the fiscal year.
-We have already discussed Results from Operations (aka Income Statement or Profit & Loss statement), let’s move onto two other statements – the Balance Sheet and Cash Flow Statement.
+We have already discussed Results from Operations (aka Income Statement or Profit & Loss statement), let’s move on to two other statements – the Balance Sheet and Cash Flow Statement.